Ontario Line: Elevated guideway and stations

+Joint use corridor

+In addition to the above contracts, there will also be a series of early-works projects for bridge, track and other preparatory activities to help advance the delivery of the Ontario Line primarily at two locations: Exhibition GO Station to Strachan portal and Don Yard portal to the future Gerrard Station.
+These contracts were procured traditionally by Metrolinx and Infrastructure Ontario.

 Revision of estimates

 In July 2019, the estimated completion date was 2027.
 By December 2020, the completion date had been revised to 2030.
 Metrolinx said that the original completion date was based on market conditions that since 2019 had changed dramatically.
 By November 2022, the completion date was being reported as 2031.

-In 2019, the estimated cost of the line was to be about $10.9 billion.
-By November 2022, that estimate had nearly doubled to $17 to $19 billion.
+In 2019, the estimated design and construction cost of the line was expected to be $10.9 billion.
+By November 2022, that estimate had nearly doubled to $17 to 19 billion, including not only design and construction but also financing costs, operation, and maintenance.
 The provincial government claimed that the higher estimate was due to inflation and supply issues.

+In late June 2024, a Metrolinx rapid transit project report showed the cost of the Ontario Line project had risen to $27.2 billion to build and operate, a 43 percent increase from the 2022 estimate.
+The project had spent $5 billion in construction costs, with almost $600 million spent between January and April 2024.

 Construction

-A ground-breaking ceremony attended by Ford, Tory, and other politicians and officials was held on March 27, 2022 at Exhibition Place, despite no major contracts having been awarded at that point.
+A ground-breaking ceremony attended by Ford, Tory, and other politicians and officials was held on March 27, 2022, at Exhibition Place, despite no major contracts having been awarded at that point.
 By the end of August 2022, buildings at the site of the future Corktown station had been demolished to allow for construction to start in 2023.
 In the meantime, archeologists were allowed on site to document any historical findings.

 Following the awarding of major contracts in November 2022, major design and construction work of the rolling stock, systems, operations and maintenance (RSSOM) and southern civil, stations and tunnel contracts were anticipated to commence in 2023.

+By early 2023, preparation work was already in progress at the sites for Exhibition, Queen, Corktown, Osgoode and Moss Park stations, at the Don Yard, in the Lakeshore East rail corridor east of the Don River, and at the future tunnel portal near Pape Avenue and Gerrard Street.

+On May 1, 2023, an estimated 4.5-year closure of Queen Street between Victoria and Bay Streets began to allow construction at Queen station.
+In December 2023, Metrolinx noted that construction would "ramp up" in 2024 across the line, including the beginning of tunnelling work.
+This required Route 501 Queen streetcars to be diverted via new trackage laid on Adelaide and Richmond Streets.
+The temporary diversion took effect on November 10, 2024.